Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 CinematicCard was born from that frustration with generic greeting cards and the discovery that the right digital birthday card could be more meaningful than anything you'd find in a store.
 We've made it easy for anyone to create birthday cards for mom that include personal photos, meaningful music, and animated elements that make the recipient feel truly seen.

-The Real Secret to Cards That Make People Cry
+The Real Secret to Cards People Will Never Forget

 It's not about the technology.
 It's not about the animations or the music or even the photos.